Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 ### <a name="input_requires_compatibilities"></a> [requires\_compatibilities](#input\_requires\_compatibilities)

-Description: List of launch types to validate the task definition against
+Description: Set of launch types required by the task.
+The valid values are `EC2` and `FARGATE`.

 Type: `list(string)`